vele616/monorepo/packages/jobboard/website/content/jobs/senior-interaction-designer-current-job-openings-at-magic-leap-inc--APqSZ.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "If you have 7+ years of interaction design experience, Current Job Openings at Magic Leap, Inc. is looking for someone with your skillset."
+summary: "If you have 7+ years of interaction design experience, Magic Leap is looking for someone with your skillset."
 summaryBackup: "Love #ui/ux, #unity, #unreal?
 Check out this job post!"
-featured: 20
+featured: 5
 ---

 ## Responsibilities